Lur1an/python-telegram-bot-template/README.md

     return inner_decorator
 ```

-Shortcut to create command handlers
+Shortcut to create command handlers, by default they are set to only work in private chats and have to be explicitly activated for group chats.

 ```python
 def load_user(